hajipoor/time2event/README.md

 # time2event
 Source code for Embedding Time Differences in Context-sensitive Neural Networks for Learning Time to Event.
-Nazanin Dehghani, Hassan Hajipoor, Hadi Amiri.
-ACL 2021.

 If you make use of this code or this model in your work, please cite the following paper: